sreeves07/mod3-final-assessment-practice/README.md

 # Mod 3 Practice Assessment

-This project will utilize the [Studio Ghibli API](https://ghibliapi.herokuapp.com/) to display information related to the Species content created by Studio Ghibli
+This project will utilize the [Studio Ghibli API](https://ghibliapi.herokuapp.com/) to display information related to the Species data created by Studio Ghibli

 ## Part 1